mozilla/protocol/docs/03-contributing/01-overview.md

 @import '../includes/lib';
 ```

-First, we import the Protocol library file, `includes/_lib.scss`.
-Since that file
+First, we import the Protocol library file with the decorator `@use`: `includes/_lib.scss`.
+To learn more about `@use` and `@forward` read [this article](https://www.oddbird.net/2019/10/02/sass-modules/).
-is a Sass partial we don’t need the underscore prefix or the file extension, just
+Since that file is a Sass partial we don’t need the underscore prefix or the file extension, just
 referencing the relative path and filename is enough.
 That library file in turn
 imports all of the functions, mixins, and variables Protocol needs to process the
 rest of this SCSS file.
 Almost every file you see in the Protocol framework will